 Workforce Development Board

 The Workforce Development Board is a federally mandated board comprised of public and private sector representatives to provide leadership and develop local workforce policy.
-The San Luis Obispo Workforce Development Board has 21 seats, the majority of which must be filled with representatives from the business community.
+The Workforce Development Board of San Luis Obispo County has 21 seats, the majority of which must be filled with representatives from the business community.
 Members are appointed by the County Board of Supervisors.
 For more information about the Workforce Development Board please refer to the WDB Membership Information & FAQ.
 If interested in joining the Workforce Development Board, please fill out the Application and submit it to: Workforce Development Administrative Support – [email protected] – PO Box 8119, San Luis Obispo, CA 93403-8119

 Dr. James J. Brescia